Monte Carlo Method

 The purpose of this chapter is to replace intuitive familiarity with formal understanding.
 We place the Monte Carlo method in its (nonfinancial) historical context.
 We then consider two applications of the Monte Carlo method.
 Both applications can be expressed as definite integrals, which leads us to consider the Monte Carlo method as an alternative technique of numerical integration.
 This perception sets the stage for variance reduction techniques, which we introduce at the end of the chapter.

 A secondary purpose of the chapter is to describe standard techniques for generating pseudorandom numbers.
-Many generators that come packaged with software are unsuitable for the high-dimensional analyses that some VaR measures entail.
+Many generators that come packaged with software are unsuitable for the high-dimensional analyses that some value-at-risk measures entail.
 We clarify this problem and offer guidance in selecting appropriate generators.